Skip to content

 Inconsistency

 Inconsistency kills TikTok growth.
-Everybody knows this — but most creators still post five videos one week and nothing for the next two.
-The algorithm treats inconsistency as a signal that your content is not worth prioritizing.
+The algorithm treats inconsistency as a signal that your content isn’t worth prioritizing.
 Consistency beats intensity every time.
+Five posts per week for eight weeks beats twenty posts in one week followed by silence.

 Copying Instead of Creating

-They told you to copy what is working.
-The correction: using trending formats is smart.
+Using trending formats is smart.
 Reproducing another creator’s exact content is not.
 The algorithm can detect duplicate content.
-Viewers scroll past things they have already seen.
+Viewers scroll past things they’ve already seen.
 Always add your unique angle — that angle is what makes you worth following.

 Ignoring Analytics

-Let yourself become more and more aware of your TikTok Analytics.
-If you are not studying what works and what does not, you are not learning — you are just posting and hoping.
+If you’re not studying what works and what doesn’t, you’re not learning — you’re just posting and hoping.
 Check analytics weekly.
 Look for patterns: which topics perform best?
 Which hook formats generate highest completion rates?
 What length retains your audience?

 Chasing Followers Instead of Engagement

-Ten thousand engaged followers who watch every video are worth more than 100,000 passive followers who never finish your content, can you agree?
+Ten thousand engaged followers who watch every video are worth more than 100,000 passive followers who never finish your content.
 Optimize for resonance with a specific audience rather than superficial appeal to everyone.

 Giving Up Too Early

-Sooner or later, every creator who posts consistently has a breakout moment.
-Most creators who “blow up” have been posting consistently for months before their breakthrough.
-If you have been at it for three weeks and wondering why you are not famous yet — the only problem is the timeline you are expecting.
+Every creator who posts consistently has a breakout moment.
+Most creators who “blow up” were posting consistently for months before their breakthrough.
+If you’ve been at it for three weeks and wondering why you’re not famous — the only problem is the timeline you’re expecting.

 FAQ